Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/SoapUI.md

         - \[ProgramFiles\] -- Translated to the Program Files directory.
 For 64-bit machines, it's the 64-bit directory.
         - \[ProgramFilesX86\] -- Translated to the 32-bit Program Files directory.

-- **Document Type** -- You can choose which document type the automated test script will be categorized under.
+- **Document Type**: You can choose which document type the automated test script will be categorized under.
-- **Document Folder** -- You can choose which document folder the automated test script will be stored in.
+- **Document Folder**: You can choose which document folder the automated test script will be stored in.
-- **Version** -- The version of the test script (1.0 is used if no value specified)
+- **Version**: The version of the test script (1.0 is used if no value specified)
-- **Test Script** -- *This is not used when you are using the linked test script option*
+- **Test Script**: *This is not used when you are using the linked test script option*

 Note: The example filename shown above was taken from a test project in SoapUI that has the following structure: